Luke Timothy Johnson: Academic career

 Johnson is a critic of the Jesus Seminar, having taken stances against Burton Mack, Robert Funk and John Dominic Crossan in discussions of the "historical Jesus".
 Johnson objects to the Seminar's historical methodology.
 He is also a proponent of an early dating for the Epistle of James, arguing:

 The Letter of James also, according to the majority of scholars who have carefully worked through its text in the past two centuries, is among the earliest of New Testament compositions.
 It contains no reference to the events in Jesus' life, but it bears striking testimony to Jesus' words.
 Jesus' sayings are embedded in James' exhortations in a form that is clearly not dependent on the written Gospels.

 In some areas, Johnson disagrees with Roman Catholic teaching.
 He has argued that "same-sex unions can be holy and good" and is in favor of "full recognition of gay and lesbian persons within the Christian communion."

 Johnson has produced lectures on early Christianity and ancient Greek philosophy for The Teaching Company.

 Recognition

 He is the recipient of the 2011 University of Louisville Grawemeyer Award in Religion.

-Personal life

-Johnson married Joy Randazzo in 1974 and is stepfather to six children and father of one.